Pet Database x Republic of Cats – Microchipping special

 Not all databases are created equally.
 DEFRA-compliant databases meet the government requirements for data accuracy, accessibility and traceability.
 Big, important words when it comes to the safety of your best furry pal.

-Pet Database is DEFRA-compliant and offers services that go beyond just basic registration.
-They actively help prevent pets from going missing with reminders and guidance around high-risk moments such as fireworks season, and are the only UK microchip database with real, operational lost and found capability.
+Pet Database is DEFRA-compliant and offers services that actively help prevent pets from going missing.
+They are the only UK microchip database with real, operational lost and found capability.
 When a pet is reported missing, the platform alerts local vets and pet wardens and runs targeted social campaigns using the pet’s photo.
 Over 600 rescues use and work with the platform for free, and more than 5,000 pets have been rehomed through it!

 Microchipping, up-to-date records, visible Smart Tags AND a nutritious, tailored feeding plan?
 The cats really have got the cream with this collab.